ivocarv/misp_genfeed_nicbr/README.md

 * shutil
 * pymisp

-You can import feed locally or use server.py from pymisp feed generator from redis example for network feed.
+You can import feed locally or use a webserver for network feed.